ucsd-cse231-s22/chocopy-wasm-compiler-A/designs/ChocoPy-design.md

 ### String

-String elements are placed consecutively on heap memory.
-Concatenation of two strings returns a new string whose first element is placed on the next available heap address at the time of concatenation.
+String are placed consecutively on heap memory.
+Concatenation of two strings returns a new string whose first char is placed on the next available heap address at the time of concatenation.

 ### Lists